DEFRA/epr-backend/docs/architecture/discovery/pepr-lld.md

 ### Summary Log upload & ingest

+> [!NOTE]
+> The frontend only needs a single page to handle the entire upload and validation flow.
+The page polls the backend state document and updates the UI based on the current status, without requiring redirects between different URLs.

 #### Phase 1: upload & async processes: virus scan, file parsing & data validation

 ```mermaid